After-Shock/Cloudbox-wiki/Paths.md

 | `/mnt/plexdrive/Media` | Media that is stored on Google Drive is mounted here (by Plexdrive)                                                                                                   |
 | `/mnt/unionfs/Media`   | Combined folder of local media (`/mnt/local/Media`) and online media (`/mnt/plexdrive/Media`).
 This is the folder Plex, Sonarr, and Radarr when scanning for media |

+Note: Make sure `/mnt/local` has enough space to store the imported media.

 ### UnionFS_Cleaner